appium/appium/packages/appium/docs/en/developing/build-drivers.md

 1. The `executeMethod` helper will reject with an error if a script name doesn't match one of the script names defined as a command in `executeMethodMap`, or if there are missing parameters.

+### Build Appium Doctor checks

+Your users can run `appium driver doctor <driverName>` to run installation and health checks.
+Visit the [Building Doctor Checks](./build-doctor-checks.md) guide for more information on this capability.

 ### Implement handling of Appium settings

 Appium users can send parameters to your driver via CLI args as well as via capabilities.
 But these